 Where fear becomes reality

 When I was ten, my oldest brother died in a car accident.
 He was 17, a senior in high school and he died only three months before his 18th birthday.

 Gazing backward over the layers of time since his passing, I see now that he was just a baby, only two years older than my own son currently is.
 A life that had so many possibilities, cut short.

 Losing my big brother exasperated my worries and made the fear I struggled with seem insurmountable.

 At just ten years old, standing huddled in the street between our house and the neighbors, I heard the words coming from my dad’s shaky voice that would change our family forever.
 “There was an accident and your brother died.”
 I had four brothers, so when he said “brother” I wasn’t sure who he was talking about.
 I looked over and saw James standing next to me sobbing, Robert, several feet behind my dad, face stained with tears.
-And there, next to my mom just a short distance behind us, my littlest brother, Daniel, oblivious to any crisis since he was six.
+And there, next to my mom just a short distance behind us, my littlest brother, Daniel, oblivious to any crisis since he was five.

 It was Paul Michael, my oldest brother, and my father’s namesake who was missing from the picture.